-The kriging procedure measures the spatial correlation in the errors of Equation 4 through the computation of the sample semi-variogram, which is the function $\gamma(h)$ that measures one half of the average squared difference of data values separated by the lag distance h, and the subsequent fitting of the coefficients of a theoretical semi-variogram function (see Figure 4).
+The kriging procedure measures the spatial correlation in the errors of Eq.
+(4) through the computation of the sample semivariogram, which is the function $\gamma(h)$ that measures one half of the average squared difference of data values separated by the lag distance h, and the subsequent fitting of the coefficients of a theoretical semivariogram function (see Fig. 4).
 The theoretical model here selected is an exponential function with a vertical offset (nugget).
-The model, represented as a solid line in Figure 4, shows a nugget of 0.35 and a range of 80 km.
-The latter value represents the distance at which the correlation effects become negligible, while the former indicates the part of the estimation error that will remain unexplained even after kriging.
+The model, represented as a solid line in Fig. 4, shows a nugget of 0.35 and a range of 80 km.
+The latter value represents the distance at which the correlation effects become negligible, whereas the former indicates the part of the estimation error that will remain unexplained even after kriging.

 To better qualify this result we can consider that the average distance between a given station and the nearest one is 13 km and that a circle with diameter 80 km contains, on average, 36 stations.
 In essence, this demonstrates the existence of a spatial correlation that should be accounted for in the prediction of temperature values.
 On the other hand, considering that the sill (total spatial variance) is 0.76, the significant amount assumed by the nugget means that about half of the total variance remains unexplained.
-The mean annual temperature estimate obtained by means of Equation 5 explains 97.9% of the variance and gives a standard error of estimate of 0.472°C. Since the estimated mean annual temperature has a role in the reconstruction of the monthly values, as shown in the application section, it was judged reasonable to sum up the kriging correction factor to the regression model, in order to minimize the prediction error.
+The mean annual temperature estimate obtained by means of Eq.
+(5) explains 97.9% of the variance and gives a standard error of estimate of 0.472°C. As the estimated mean annual temperature has a role in the reconstruction of the monthly values, as shown in the Fourier Series section, it was judged reasonable to sum up the kriging correction factor to the regression model, in order to minimize the prediction error.

-Figure 5 reproduces the map of residuals computed with the kriging model in the 1-km grid of Italy.
-In the figure, structures of spatial organization of the error anomalies are quite evident, confirming that there is matter for further investigation, which possibly requires additional, or more detailed, geographical predictors.
+Fig. 5 reproduces the map of residuals computed with the kriging model in the 1 km grid of Italy.
+In Fig. 5, structures of spatial organization of the error anomalies are quite evident, confirming that there is matter for further investigation, which possibly requires additional, or more detailed, geographical predictors.

-Summarizing, the determination of the average annual temperature at a given point (i,j) in the Italian 1-km grid can be achieved as follows:
+Summarizing, the determination of the average annual temperature at a given point (i,j) in the Italian 1 km grid can be achieved as follows:

-- 1. evaluation of parameters E and L for the given pixel having position (i,j) in the digital terrain model matrix; - 2. evaluation of \hat{T}a from Equation 4; - 3. selection of the kriged residual term $e{reg}(i,j)$ from the map in Figure 5; - 4. evaluation of the final predicted temperature by means of Equation 5.
+- 1. Evaluation of parameters E and L for the given pixel having position (i, j) in the digital terrain model matrix; - 2.
+Evaluation of $\hat{T}a$ from Eq.
+(4); - 3.
+Selection of the kriged residual term $e{reg}(i,j)$ from the map in Fig. 5; and - 4.
+Evaluation of the final predicted temperature by means of Eq.
+(5).